 It is typical for people with Rheumatoid Arthritis to have a fever.
 If the RA is not “controlled” or the patient has flares, there will likely be a fever as one indicator of that.
 So, why is this “textbook” “typical” symptom of RA discussed so little today?

-Why is it that fever, the one known typical RA symptom that is measurable, is hardly measured?
+Why is it that fever, the one known typical RA symptom that is easily objectively measurable, is hardly measured?